ogatensor/qimendunjia/README.md

-# Qimen Dunjia
+# Qimen Dunjia (奇門遁甲)

+A random liquidity sniper.

+## Project Structure

+The project is split into two main packages:
+- `indexer`: Contains the blockchain indexer setup.
-a random liquidity sniper
+- `sniper`: Contains the liquidity sniper setup.

+Packages are independent projects below the root level.
 # Installation Steps:

 - Install dependencies by running `pnpm install`.